hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

 :option:`Pomeron`
   This enables the Proton--Pomeron flux, see details below.

-:option:`Spectrum_Reader`
-  A user defined spectrum is used to describe the energy spectrum of the assumed new beam particles.
-The name of the corresponding spectrum file needs to be given through the keywords ``SPECTRUM_FILES``.

 The ``BEAM_SMIN`` and ``BEAM_SMAX`` parameters may be used to specify the minimum/maximum fraction of cms energy squared after Beamstrahlung.
 The reference value is the total centre of mass energy